 Certain applicants already in the U.S. who are still required to leave to their home country for their visa interview may qualify for apply for the waiver before they are even scheduled to leave.
 A provisional waiver (Form I-601A) allows you to remain in the U.S. with your family while a decision on your waiver application is pending.

-To be eligible to apply for a provisional waiver, you must:
+To be eligible to apply for a family immigration matter

-• Be an immediate relative of a U.S. Citizenor Legal Permanent Resident (spouse, child, parent);
+• U.S. Citizenor Legal Permanent Resident (spouse, child, parent);

 • Be the beneficiary of an approved immediate relative petition;